This collection of free fog overlays includes over 20 video overlays and 20 hi-res fog static images. Download them for free.

 Answer: Even if it’s at the ocean and looks like a valley, the fog in the footage is actually radiation fog as these are vapors after a heavy rain.

 By the way, you can download this timelapse video clip for free [HD quality] and use it as you see fit.
 The credit goes to StockVideoSecrets.com.
 The source file of the timelapse video is located there too.

 Free fog overlays for video

 Here is our collection of free fog overlays.
 Fog video elements help create smoky backgrounds and overlays in your edits.
 You can also layer them with footage and 3D renders.
 In one word, download these free fog footage and create beautiful more natural scenes.

 All the free fog overlays in this list are HD, 4K, and 6K video clips.
 You may want to download them all to a separate folder named “Fog” on your computer and use when needed.

 21 free fog overlays from PremiumBeat

 This free pack from PremiumBeat includes 21 fog video clips in crisp 4K.
 Download the pack right here.
 There is no need to create an account on the site.
 It’s a one-click experience.

 FilmBodega has a free pack of fog overlays that you can use in both personal and commercial projects.
 It’s just a click away and no registration is needed.

-If you like these free fog overlays, FilmBodega has more 6K fog overlays that you can purchase here (use this below coupon to get a discount).
+If you like these free fog overlays, FilmBodega has more 6K fog overlays that you can get on their site.

 1 free fog overlay from Shutterstock